MykolaPinchuk/spg_stocks/.ipynb_checkpoints/README-checkpoint.md

         fixed it by optimizing a script for cf_perfeval to read only those daily files which are needed. this script was developed in a new repo (spg_stocks_test) on a new vm cpu. this was needed since old vm-cpu in unavailable most of time.

+planned:
+- v3: refactor the whole project following GCP best practices. use vertex for model registry and deploy them at a vertex endpoint.
+Build production pipeline: data preprocessing -> vertex endpont -> app. having preprocessing and a model artifact embedded into a webapp is not a good practice.
+- v3.5: refactor performance monitoring part to use builtin monitoring in vertex if possible.